 He has been featured at renowned venues and festivals, including the Heineken Jazz Fest in Puerto Rico, SF Jazz Center in San Francisco, Ljubljana Jazz Festival in Slovenia, Uno Jazz San Remo Festival in Italy, and Havana World Music Festival in Cuba.
 He has collaborated with acclaimed artists, such as Eddie Gómez, Miguel Zenón, Alex Sipiagin, John Benitez, Paoli Mejias, Luis Perdomo, David Sánchez, and Will Vinson, among others.
 In New York City, he has frequently performed at prominent venues such as The Cell Theater, Cornelia Street Cafe, Birdland Jazz Club, Teatro LATEA, Fat Cat, The Owl Music Parlor, and Terraza 7, both as a bandleader and as a sideman.

-His debut album, Point In Time, independently released in 2012, features tenor saxophonist David Sánchez and legendary bassist Eddie Gómez, who praises Vicéns as "a creative musician that displays a new vision on the guitar."
-The release garnered rave reviews in numerous jazz publications worldwide.
+His debut album, Point In Time, independently released in 2012 when he was 23 years old, features tenor saxophonist David Sánchez and legendary bassist Eddie Gómez, who praises Vicéns as "a creative musician who displays a new vision on the guitar."
+The release garnered rave reviews in numerous jazz publications worldwide, including Jazz Inside Magazine, All About Jazz, and JAZZIZ.
 World-renowned jazz critic and writer Bill Milkowski noted in JazzTimes: “Guitarist-composer Gabriel Vicéns, a leading light of Puerto Rico’s jazz scene, flaunts a modernist sensibility on his impressive debut as a leader."

 In 2015, Vicéns released his second studio album, Days, on Greg Osby’s influential record label Inner Circle Music.
-The record was co-produced with trumpet giant Alex Sipiagin and features Sipiagin, saxophonist David Sánchez, and percussionist Paoli Mejías.
+The record was co-produced with acclaimed trumpeter Alex Sipiagin and features performances by Sipiagin, saxophonist David Sánchez, and percussionist Paoli Mejías.
 The album garnered wide critical acclaim, including 4 stars in DownBeat and 4.5 stars in All About Jazz.
 Music critic Mark F. Turner wrote, “A rising jazz guitarist ...
 Vicéns has provided a splendid recording that conveys a clear representation of his culture and individuality.”

-In addition to his releases as a leader, Vicéns is co-leader of the free jazz and experimental ensemble No Base Trio.
-Formed in 2010 in San Juan, Puerto Rico, with alto saxophonist Jonathan Suazo and drummer Leonardo Osuna, the group has released two albums on the radical label Setola di Maiale.
-Their self-titled debut appeared in 2020, followed by NBT II in 2022.
+In addition to his work as a bandleader, Vicéns is co-leader of the free jazz and experimental ensemble No Base Trio.
+Formed in 2010 in San Juan, Puerto Rico, with alto saxophonist Jonathan Suazo and drummer Leonardo Osuna, the group has released two albums on the avant-garde label Setola di Maiale: their eponymous debut in 2020, followed by NBT II in 2022.
 Both records received strong reviews in prominent publications such as The Free Jazz Collective, Avant Music News, and Percorsi Musicali.
-Music critic Paul Acquaro noted, “It will pleasantly surprise you with its mix of melody and exploration.”
+Music critic Mike Jurkovic, writing for All About Jazz, commented, "Its cascading, formless ambience affords strange new spaces to inhabit, explore, and contemplate during lockdown."
+Musicologist Marc Medwin added, “There are groups that fail to accomplish exactly what makes this group successful, and that involves listening.”

 Gabriel Vicéns earned a Bachelor of Music in Jazz and Caribbean Music Studies and Performance from the Conservatorio de Música de Puerto Rico, where he studied under Fernando Mattina and graduated summa cum laude as the first guitarist in the program.
 In 2017, he earned a Master of Music in Jazz Studies and Performance from Queens College, studying with Paul Bollenback.